entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

 -   curl_cffi (recommended) - Python binding for curl-impersonate.
     Provides impersonation targets for Chrome, Edge and Safari.
 Licensed under MIT
-    -   Can be installed with the curl_cffi group, e.g.
+    -   Can be installed with the curl-cffi group, e.g. pip install "yt-dlp[default,curl-cffi]"
-        pip install yt-dlp[default,curl_cffi]
+    -   Currently included in yt-dlp.exe, yt-dlp_linux and yt-dlp_macos
-    -   Currently only included in yt-dlp.exe and yt-dlp_macos builds
+        builds

 Metadata